OggiDanailov/class_January_2018/week2/day1/day1.md

 ###Exercise 5
 •   Create an array filled with several strings of names
 •   Use a loop to print out the names, followed by 'is my friend'.
-Like so:>>Jake is my friendJohn is my friendSamantha is my friendBilly is my friend
+Like so:>>Jake is my friend John is my friend Samantha is my friend Billy is my friend

  - while loop
  x = 6;